khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 ## The Mystery

 I was writing automated tests for plotly plots.
-Since plotly outputs interactive HTML, I couldn't use [vdiffr](https://vdiffr.r-lib.org/) for snapshot testing as I would with static ggplot vector outputs.
+Since plotly results in interactive HTML, I couldn't use [vdiffr](https://vdiffr.r-lib.org/) for snapshot testing as I would with static ggplot vector outputs.
 Even though I was creating the base plots with `ggplotly()`, I wanted to test the final plotly output, not the intermediate ggplot result.

 Instead, I'd render the plotly plots to temporary HTML files via `htmltools::save_html()` and screenshot the result via webshot2.
 (I would have preferred using `plotly::save_image()`, but was working in a managed environment where kaleido wasn't installed.)